 A needle biopsy is done in a hospital, clinic, or your doctor's office.
 During the test, you will lie on your back with a pillow under your shoulders, your head tipped backward, and your neck extended.
 This position pushes the thyroid gland forward, making it easier to do the biopsy.
 It is important to lie very still during the biopsy.
 Do not cough, talk, or swallow when the needle is in place.
 A needle biopsy takes about 5 to 10 minutes.

 Before the biopsy, you may be given a medicine (sedative) to help you relax.
-Your doctor cleans the skin over your thyroid gland with a special soap.
+Your doctor will clean the skin over your thyroid gland with a special soap.

 Your doctor may use an ultrasound to guide the placement of the needle.
 He or she will put a thin needle into your thyroid gland and take out a small amount of thyroid tissue and fluid.
 The tissue is looked at under a microscope.